• Skip to primary navigation

 If you’d like some ideas of what to serve your biscuits with, try these well-tested and beloved main dish recipes.

-hero shot of chicken pot pie mixture in a bowl with a whole wheat biscuit on top
+Chicken pot pie mixture in a bowl with a whole wheat biscuit on top.

 Instant Pot Beef Stew